 Claudia Molitor is a composer/artist whose work draws on traditions of music and sound practices but also extends to video, performance and fine art.
 Her work often becomes a site where conventions of music notation and performance, and hierarchies of listening and seeing are explored.
 Running through her practice is a curiosity in un-noticed and fragile sounds, structures and thoughts.
 Considering the possibilities presented by the spaces between notions of artistic disciplines is also central to her work.

-Her headphone piece for the BBC Proms Music Walk, an event curated by Tim Hopkins, is downloadable from the BBC Proms 2012
+Her headphone piece for the BBC Proms Music Walk, an event curated by Tim Hopkins, is downloadable from BBC Proms 2012.

 James Saunders has interviewed Claudia about her ongoing interest in incorporating touch into her work.

-She has worked collaboratively with many other artists and was co-founder and festival director of Soundwaves Festival, a music and sound focussed multi-arts festival that took place in Brighton (UK), and is about to launch a new interdisciplinary music and visual arts festival together with Julie Louise Bacon called TöNE: a meeting of sound and light in Medway.
-She is also a lecturer in music at The University of Kent
+She has worked collaboratively with many other artists and was co-founder and festival director of Soundwaves Festival, a music and sound focussed multi-arts festival that took place in Brighton (UK), as well as artistic co-director of the interdisciplinary music and visual arts festival TöNE: a meeting of sound and light in Medway.